Fortune-GIT/Fortune-Git/README.md

 Passionate about modern web technologies, also building competence in the mobile app space.
 Always learning new tools and creating scalable, secure full‑stack solutions.
-I'm always learning and trying out new tecnologies, creating scalable and secure frontend infrastructure.
+I'm always learning and trying out new technologies, creating scalable and secure frontend infrastructure.

 ---